AaronZhenger/MoSimBuilder/Documentation/FirstRobot.md

 * For this tutorial robot, we'll just keep the default values
 * As the parameters are updated in the script, the frame model should update in accordance to the new parameters
 * You can already return to the `Field Scene` (remembering to save) and select your robot from the `GameManager` drop down
-* Once done you can click play and drive your robot around.
+* Once done you can click play and drive your robot around

   ![image](Img/FirstRobot/519407877-41dab49e-0ea9-422f-8b8e-18bdc61662f6.png)